dylanmcgowan/submitjson/README.md

   POST your data to an endpoint and get notified in real time.

   `submit()` takes three arguments:
-    1. The data (must be a valid JSON object)
+    1. The data (must be a valid JSON object, JSON string, or FormData)
     2. Optional configuration to override the endpoint's default settings.
 If this argument is a `string` it is treated as the `endpoint` for submitting data
     3. An optional `endpoint`.